Enabling discovery of solar system objects in large alert data streams: Extending parameters used in Fink-FAT

-The orbital parameter distributions are however similar to the distribution of parameters estimated from the default case described in Sec. \ref{section_discovery}, and shown in Fig. \ref{fig:comparison_default_nea}.
-Especially there is no excess of objects with a small semi-major axis in the extended case.
-Our interpretation is that even if the Fink-FAT parameter space has been extended, the results are still driven by the main bulk of objects from the Main-Belt, and we would need to include more objects from the NEA group when estimating Fink-FAT parameters to efficiently reconstruct similar trajectories.
+The orbital parameter distributions are however similar to the distribution of parameters estimated from the default case described in Sect. \ref{section_discovery} and shown in Fig. \ref{fig:comparison_default_nea}; especially as there is no excess of objects with a small semi-major axis in the extended case.
+Our interpretation is that even if the Fink-FAT parameter space has been extended, the results are still driven by the main bulk of objects from the main belt, and we would need to include more objects from the NEA group when estimating Fink-FAT parameters to efficiently reconstruct similar trajectories.